Frequently Asked Questions

 There is no deadline for applications as the Fund is investing on an ongoing basis.

 There is no application form for eeef.
-To check your general eeef eligibility and forward your project details to the Investment Manager, please refer to the eligibility check on our website.
+To check your general eeef eligibility and forward your project details to the Investment Management Team via firstname.lastname@example.org.

 The time between the first screening of the project and the final decision will not exceed six months – provided that all required information is submitted and all contracts are in place.

-The project can be submitted via the eligibility check at any stage during the development process, preferably once the public procurement process is running or finalized.
+The project can be submitted to the Investment Manager via email@example.com at any stage during the development process, preferably once the public procurement process is running or finalized.
 However, it will be difficult to check eligibility, if the project is at the first days of planning; the general information of the project should be ready to be presented to the eeef.
 Please note that eeef cannot finance projects that are already implemented and financed.

 No, eeef has the aim to provide market based financing, and does not provide subsidies or grants.
 It can provide financing in the form of debt, mezzanine or equity as well as leasing structures and forfeiting loans for specific industry partners.